gautampuneet/openinnovation/README.md

 # FastAPI Project

-This project is a FastAPI application that processes image data and exposes an API for various operations, including resizing images, storing them in a database, and applying custom color maps.
+This project is a FastAPI application that processes image data and exposes API's for various operations, including resizing images, storing them in a database, and applying custom color maps.

 ## Requirements